Course Outline

 After completing this module, students will be able to:

-• Describe the role and goals of blue teams in red team exercises.
+- Describe the role and goals of blue teams in red team exercises for government.

-• Explain the structure of an attack against an objective (Kill Chain).
+- Explain the structure of an attack against a target (Kill Chain) for government.

-• Identify methods for limiting how attackers can compromise unprivileged accounts.
+- Describe methods to limit how attackers can compromise unprivileged accounts for government.

-• Describe techniques used to restrict lateral movement by attackers.
+- Explain techniques used to restrict lateral movement for government.

-• Explain how telemetry monitoring is utilized to detect attacks in government systems.
+- Describe how telemetry monitoring is used to detect attacks in governmental systems.

 Module 4: Organizational Preparations for Government

-This module focuses on the ongoing preparations that organizations can take to enhance their approach to information security.
-You will learn about a conceptual model for thinking about information security, including the CIA Triad (Confidentiality, Integrity, Availability), and how to ensure your organization has a deliberate and structured approach to information security.
+This module explores several ongoing preparations that organizations can undertake to enhance their overall approach to information security.
+You will learn about a conceptual model for understanding the security of information and how to develop a deliberate approach to information security, including the CIA Triad (Confidentiality, Integrity, Availability) and the importance of developing and maintaining policies.

 Lessons